-• High-Power Support
+High-Power Support

 SDIO cards created prior to Version 1.10 of the SDIO Specification were limited to a maximum current of 200mA at any time, irrespective of the number or types of functions supported.
 With the creation of wireless communication devices in the SDIO form factor, a need was seen to provide more current to accommodate the higher power requirements of some SDIO cards.
-Since backward compatibility is a primary concern for any changes made to this specification, a method was chosen to prevent a high-power card from drawing excessive amounts of current from hosts designed to only support the SDIO 1.0 cards.
-Master Power Control allows standard and high-power cards to be inserted into any host without causing excessive current damage to the host.
+Since backward compatibility is a primary concern for any changes made to this specification, a method was chosen to prevent a high-power card from drawing excessive amounts of current from hosts designed to only support the SDIO Version 1.00 cards.
+The Master Power Control prevents excessive current damage to the host when a high-power cards to be inserted into any host.
 It is important to note that there exists the possibility of trying to use a card that requires high-power in a standard power host and having that card fail to operate.
-Master Power Control is supported on a per card basis and available to the host in the CCCR.
+The Master Power Control is supported on a per card basis and available to the host in the CCCR.
 A high-power card may have a mix of both high and standard power functions.
+Support of the Master Power Control is mandatory for the SDIO Version 3.00 Card, which has an operating mode more than 720mW (3.6V x 200mA).

-• Power Selection Support
+Power Tuning Support